The Holst Spin Foam Model via Cubulations: Introduction

-It is appropriate to mention also further constraints in SFM at this point: Namely, as we also explain in the next section, SFM rely on a simplicial triangulation $\tau$ of the differential 4-manifold as well as a dual graph $\tau^\ast$.
-A recent analysis has shown \cite{6a} that freely specifying geometrical data (areas or fluxes) on the faces of $\tau$ tends to lead to inconsistent values of the lengths of the edges of $\tau$ unless so called Regge constraints in addition to the simplicity constraints are imposed.
-These constraints are important to be taken care of if one wants to relate SFM to the established theory of Regge calculus \cite{6aa} and in order to capture the correct semiclassical limit.
-The underlying reason for these constraints is that Regge calculus is formulated directly in terms of edge lengths while in SFM one rather works with electrical fluxes or areas.
-However, a typical simplicial triangulation has far more faces than edges in $\tau$ so that assigning a length to an edge from given area values maybe ambiguous and/or inconsistent.
-The authors of \cite{6a} speculate that this may pose a problem also for canonical LQG and that the Hamiltonian constraint of canonical LQG should maybe commute withe these Regge constraints.
-In order avoid further confusion in the literature on this puzzling issue we will take here the opportunity to show that {\it there are no Regge like constraints in canonical LQG to be taken care of.} Notice that since our path integral is explicitly based on the Holst action, there is no necessity to relate it to the Regge action which for Plebanski's theory is of course a challenge.
+It is appropriate to mention also further constraints in SFM at this point.
+The construction of these models relies on a simplicial triangulation $\tau$ of the differential 4-manifold as well as a dual graph $\tau^\ast$.
+A recent analysis has shown \cite{6a} that freely specifying geometrical data (areas or fluxes) on the faces of $\tau$ tends to lead to inconsistent values of the lengths of the edges of $\tau$ unless so-called Regge constraints are imposed, in addition to the simplicity constraints.
+These constraints are important to be taken care of if one wants to relate SFM to the established theory of Regge calculus \cite{6aa} and in order to capture the correct semiclassical limit\footnote{Note however that there is no reason to require such additional constraints to be implemented in the strict context of canonical loop quantum gravity, where the holonomy, flux, area, triad or length operators labelled by curves or surfaces have no direct physical meaning (only do their occurence in compound operators assembeled from them and which are Dirac observables or constraint operators.
+Moreover in general these curves and surfaces do not even relate to any simplicial structure, so there is no triangulation with respect to which one would be interested in relating the lengths of the edges of its 1 - skeleton to the areas of its surfaces (in fact in order to establish the relation between LQG and SFM it would seem that one needs to include spin network states on all possible boundary graphs into the SFM analysis -- except if one follows the philosophy of \cite{AQG}).
+Therefore Regge-like constraints never occur in LQG.}: in fact Regge calculus is formulated directly in terms of edge lengths while in SFM one rather works with electrical fluxes or areas; but a typical simplicial triangulation has far more faces than edges in $\tau$ so that assigning a length to an edge from given area values may be ambiguous and/or inconsistent.
+Note that in our approach, on the other hand, since the path integral is explicitly based on the Holst action, there is no necessity to relate it to the Regge action -- which for Plebanski's theory is of course a challenge.